wilgaboury/super-speedy-dial/README.md

 ## Contributing

 I'm a solo developer working on this in my free time.
 It is a passion of mine, but it's also not my job; therefore, I'll try to add features suggested by users, but I will not be implementing any or all feature requests that get submitted.
 That being said, if you have an idea for a feature and some coding skills, feel free to create a branch off of master and implement it yourself.
 I will gladly answer questions, provide feedback and do code review.

+### Development Commands

+- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the`build_dev` directory
+- `> make clean` - delete all build outputs
+- `> make cleanAll` - deletes build outputs, `node_modules`, and generated source code
+- `> make install` - installs dependencies (creates `node_modules`) and creates generated source code
+- `> make distSource` - creates a zip archive of the source placed at `dist/source.zip`, this command uses `git archive` so it must be performed inside a clone of the repo
+- `> make dist` - does the same as running both `distAddon` and `distSource`

 ### Style Guidlines